keyboard_arrow_up

 Diaphragm Pump

-Feature one or two flexible diaphragms that pulsate to displace fluid, while check valves control fluid flow direction.
+Diaphragm pumps include one or two flexible diaphragms that pulse to move fluid, while check valves maintain controlled flow direction.

 Liquid Ring Vacuum Pump